axibase/atsd-api-r/forecast_and_save_series_example.md

 ![](forecast_and_save_series_example_files/figure-markdown_github/unnamed-chunk-11-1.png)

-To view more details we plot a graph for the last 2 days.
+To view more details, we can plot a graph for the last 2 days.

 ``` r
 plot(data_set, xlim = c(start(atsd_forecast), end(atsd_forecast)), ylim = c(54, 61),